aldettinger/camel-quarkus-workshop/README.md

 It should show a native executable a bit like this one:

 ```
 -rwxr-xr-x.
-1 devuser devuser 60137560 Nov 19 18:59 target/part-3-native-mode-1.0.0-SNAPSHOT-runner
+1 user user 56251784 Jan  5 14:55 target/part-3-native-mode-1.0.0-SNAPSHOT-runner
 ```

-The size of 57 MiB may seems big for a Java application but note that no JDK is needed to run this.
+The size of 54 MiB may seems big for a Java application but note that no JDK is needed to run this.
 Indeed, during the long native compilation phase, all necessary parts from the JDK and third party libraries have been embedded into the native executable.

 Now let's start our Camel Quarkus native route with the following command: